Kinetic freeze-out properties from transverse momentum spectra of pions in high energy proton-proton collisions: Results and discussion

-with $\chi^2$/dof=28/61 and 37/61 respectively for the right panel, though the linear relationships between the parameters and $\ln\sqrt{s}$ may be not the best fitting functions.
+with $\chi^2$/ndof=55/61 and 28/61 respectively, though the linear relationships between the parameters and $\ln\sqrt{s}$ may be not the best fitting functions.
+Similar to Figs. 2 and 3, the results for $AA$ collisions from Eq.
+(8) are also presented in Figs. 5 and 6 for comparisons.
+One can see the similarity in both $pp$ and $AA$ collisions in the considered energy range.

-One can see that Eq.
+From Fig. 4 one can see that Eq.
 (8) fits similarly good the data as Eq.
-(7). $T_0$ and $\beta_T$ in Fig. 5 increase slightly from a few GeV to above 10 TeV with some fluctuations in some cases, which is partly similar to those in Fig. 2.
+(7).
+Because of the data being not available in very-low $p_T$ range, Eq.
+(10) is not used in the fit. $T_0$ and $\beta_T$ in Fig. 5 increase slightly from a few GeV to above 10 TeV with some fluctuations in some cases, which is partly similar to those in Fig. 2.
 Other parameters in Fig. 5 show somehow similar trends to Fig. 2 with some differences.
 The left panels in Figs. 6 and 3 are different due to the first component being in different superpositions.
 The right panels in Figs. 6 and 3 are very similar to each other due to the same data sets being fitted.
+We would like to point out that Figs. 1 and 4 present various cases which are displayed together and result in Figs. 2 and 3 as well as Figs. 5 and 6 depicting much more data in which some energy points are taken from Figs. A1 and A2 in the appendix.

+Before continuing this work, we would like to point out the justification and correctness for the comparisons of $pp$ and central $AA$ collisions in Figs. 2, 3, 5, and 6.
+No matter peripheral or central $AA$ collisions, a set of nucleon-nucleon collisions in participant region are similar to the minimum-bias $pp$ collisions.
+Peripheral $AA$ collisions are similar to central collisions with smaller projectile and target nuclei, while central $AA$ collisions are just central collisions with large nuclei.
+Because of collision energies considered in this work are high, the nucleon-nucleon correlation, cluster structure, medium effect, and other nuclear effects in participant region can be neglected.
+Meanwhile, the cold nuclear or spectator effect in non-central $AA$ collisions can be neglected, too.
+In our opinion, we may compare the minimum-bias $pp$ collisions with the $AA$ collisions in any centrality class.

-Combining with our recent work [53], it is shown the similarity in $pp$ and nucleus-nucleus collisions.
-Moreover, it is well seen that Tsallis does not distinguish well between the data in $pp$ and nucleus-nucleus collisions [54--56].
-Concerning around 10--20 GeV change, this is expected as soon as QCD effects/calculations may not be directly applicable below this point, plus seem to be smoothed away by other processes in nucleus-nucleus collisions.
-This is well visible as a clear difference as shown in refs.
-[54--56], where the data in $pp$ collisions goes well with the data in electron-positron collisions, while the data in nucleus-nucleus collisions are different.
+Combining with our recent work~\cite{54}, it is shown the similarity in $pp$ and $AA$ collisions, though $AA$ collisions appear larger $T_0$, $\beta_T$, $\langle p_T\rangle$, and $T_i$ in most cases.
+Moreover, it is well seen that Tsallis does not distinguish well between the data in $pp$ and $AA$ collisions~\cite{55}--\cite{57}.
+Indeed, at high energy, both $pp$ and $AA$ collisions produce many particles and obey statistical law.
+In addition, $pp$ collisions are the basic sub-process in $AA$ collisions.
+It is natural that $pp$ and $AA$ collisions show similar law.
+However, concerning around 10--20 GeV change, this is expected as soon as QCD effects/calculations may not be directly applicable below this point, plus seem to be smoothed away by other processes in $AA$ collisions.
+This is well visible as a clear difference as shown in refs.~\cite{55}--\cite{57}, where the data in $pp$ collisions goes well with the data in electron-positron collisions, while the data in $AA$ collisions are different.